warren-bank/testing-readme-before-commit/README.md

   * `Tools -> moz-rewrite -> view/replay saved requests`

     > * _saved HTTP Requests_:
-        * list of all saved requests<br>
+        * list of all saved requests.<br>
-          for each, a checkbox is followed by the corresponding URL
+          for each, a checkbox is followed by the corresponding URL.
     > * common form field controls
     >   * _replay selected requests using.._

-    >     > button that displays a list of all supported download tools<br>
+    >     > button that displays a list of all supported download tools.<br>
             this list currently contains:
     >     > * wget